Talk2Studios/talk2chat/README.md

 # Talk2 Chat

+## Info
+- this Chatapp is developed on Windows but it probably works on ULinux Ubuntu aswel
+- We used XAMPP to host the MySQLü

 Our own chatapp to download and try for yourself.
-A product of the third laboratory work of the 2022 Wibilea Bassislehrjahr.<br>
+A product of the third laboratory work of the 2022/23 Wibilea Bassislehrjahr.<br>
 The documentation: <a href="https://www.youtube.com/@Code--Zone">Code--Zone</a>

 ## contributing